tdv/go-pool/README.md

   p := pool.New(ctx, 5)
   defer p.Stop()

-  // There is no any problem.
+  // There is no problem.
-  // All will go through 5 DB connection.
+  // All will go through 5 DB connections.
   // DB will be healthy and your mind too. doSomething(p, 100500, "Does not metter")
   // ...